ashley/EntropyLocalization/README.md

 copiedFiles | A directory where multiple project directories will be stored.
 Create the directory beforehand. projectPath | The path from copiedFiles to the project directory.
-Time, Lang, and Math uses src/main/java genprogPath | Absolute path to where GenProg is located jdk7 | Absolute path to where Java 7 is located jdk8 | Absolute path to where Java 8 is lcoated grammarModelPath | A directory to where models are located.
+Time, Lang, and Math uses src/main/java genprogPath | Absolute path to where GenProg is located jdkSeven | Absolute path to where Java 7 is located jdkEight | Absolute path to where Java 8 is lcoated grammarModelPath | A directory to where models are located.
 Create the directory beforehand

 2. Run `SourceCodeAggregation.py`.
 Make sure directories are already existing